tamimeur/DNAlearn/README.md

 DNAlearn builds and tunes an optimal convolutional neural network (CNN) to model DNA sequencing data.
 Using this model, DNAlearn recommends an optimized sequence - predicted to maximize experimental output.

 ## Installation
+I recommend installing in a virtual environment, as DNAlearn will attempt to install a specific version of Keras(1.2) and various other packages.
 	pip install dnalearn

 ## Usage